Patty Thomas: Bob Hope Show

 After doing shows with Laurel and Hardy for four years, Thomas joined state-side USO tours for 10 months in 1943.
 Hope saw Thomas tap dance in Hollywood and invited her to join the USO tour.
 Hope and Thomas both worked for Paramount Studios.
-Hope called his USO World War II military tour of the South Pacific in 1944: “Loew’s Malaria Circuit” and “the Pineapple Circuit”.
+Hope called his USO World War II military tour of the South Pacific in 1944: “Loew's Malaria Circuit” and “the Pineapple Circuit”.
 Hope and Thomas did 150 shows in the two 1/2 months they were on road.
 Hope and Thomas would do Soft shoe dance together in the show and Thomas would do solo tap dance numbers.
-In 1944 Thomas and Hope, with singer Jerry Colona and Frances Langford and musician guitarist Tony Romano.
+In 1944, Thomas and Hope, with singer Jerry Colonna and Frances Langford and musician guitarist Tony Romano.
 Also on the tour were singer Gale Robbins, musicians June Brenner and Ruth Denas, and comedians Roger Price and Jack Pepper.
-The tours visited: Naval Base Pearl Harbor Hawaii at the Nimitz Bowl, Naval Base Eniwetok, Naval Base Cairns, Green Islands, Bougainville, Milner Bay, Naval Base Treasury Islands, Naval Base Mios Woendi called Wendy Island, and Naval Base Kwajalein.
+The tours visited: Naval Base Pearl Harbor Hawaii at the Nimitz Bowl, Naval Base Eniwetok, Naval Base Cairns, Green Islands, Pavuvu, Bougainville, Milner Bay, Naval Base Treasury Islands, Naval Base Mios Woendi called Wendy Island, and Naval Base Kwajalein.
 Thomas entertained Troops not just on stage, she danced on the hood of Jeeps and on boards placed in mud due to tropical storms.